AyubsWrld/sahaba-website/Notes/Project Planning/Keepur/Functionalities.md

-To create a mobile application that uses Apple's Screen Time API to manage app access, the following fundamental features are essential:
+To create a mobile application that uses Apple's Screen Time API to manage app access, the following fundamental features are essential´´ D p 29.
+To compute w=´, first multiply both the numerator and the denominator by ´, the conjugate of the denominator.
+B:

 ### 1. **User Authentication** (+++)
    - **Guardian Setup**: Allow the Guardian to create an account and set up their preferences.